Kovah/blog.kovah.de/content/en/2019/docker-sync/index.md

     sync_excludes: ['.git', '.idea', 'node_modules']
 ```

 First, under the `syncs` option, you specify which volumes to create.
 Please note that the name of the volume (`your-app-files` here), must be unique on your whole machine.
-The `src` option defines which files should be copied into the volume by default, you can exclude specific directories or files with the `` option.
+The `src` option defines which files should be copied into the volume by default, you can exclude specific directories or files with the `sync_excludes` option.
 I excluded the Git, the PhpStorm and the node_modules folders here.
 Neither git nor the IDE folders have anything to do with the app itself, so they are not needed in the container.
 Node_modules are excluded because they are also not needed for regular PHP apps and thus can be removed, especially because it may take a lot of time until the 4596895 files and folders are synced...

 You can find additional configuration params for volumes in the [official documentation](https://docker-sync.readthedocs.io/en/latest/getting-started/configuration.html).